-8891 Career Internship Grade 11 After School/Weekend Max of 2.0 cr Course Prerequisite: Internship Application (Appendix F).
-Return to Mrs. Consevage, Career Coordinator by April 1 Students in 11th grade can participate in a paid or unpaid internship after school or on the weekends.
-Students must complete an application for the internship program to be considered a candidate.
-Students must also apply and interview at the internship sites.
-Credit varies, depending upon the time spent at the internship site.
+Course Prerequisite: Internship Application (Appendix F).
+Return to Mrs. Consevage, Career Coordinator by March 1 Students interested in planning, logistics, distribution, and transportation can learn more about careers in his area.
 Weekly journals and a reflection report are required to fulfill program requirements.
 Pre-approval by Mrs. Consevage is required in order to earn credit.